angelosps/angelosps/README.md

 ### Hi there 👋.
-I am currently a CS undergraduate student @ University of Athens!
+I am a sophomore CS student @ University of Athens!

 <!--
 **angelosps/angelosps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.